rolypolytoy/MARS-Ultor/README.md

 We of course buy a [rotary vane pump](https://www.amazon.in/HAVC-RX-1S-Single-Stage-Vacuum/dp/B079J3Y781) for the roughing stage.

-[Two fully ceramic ball bearings](https://www.amazon.in/12x28x8mm-Precision-Equipment-Installation-Maintenance/dp/B0C1JSDWKB) (12ID, 28OD, 8H) can be bought for a pittance so we don't need to do maintenance or lubrication to get to the >40k RPM we need, nor do we need to fiddle around with any messy magnetics.
+[Two fully ceramic ball bearings](https://www.amazon.in/12x28x8mm-Precision-Equipment-Installation-Maintenance/dp/B0C1JSDWKB) (12ID, 28OD, 8H, one above, one below) can be bought for a pittance so we don't need to do maintenance or lubrication to get to the >40k RPM we need, nor do we need to fiddle around with any messy magnetics.
 We're using a [Brushless DC Motor](https://robu.in/product/t-motors-2207-v2-1750-kv-brushless-motor/) for the >40k RPM speeds (at up to 800W), an [electronic speed controller](https://robu.in/product/readytosky-80a-esc-2-6s-brushless-esc-speed-controller-for-rc-drone//), a [24VDC 40A Power Supply](https://www.amazon.in/Switching-Industrial-Transformer-Converter-Security/dp/B0BR87VXHJ), and a basic touchscreen [LCD Screen Display](https://www.amazon.in/Robocraze-Colour-Screen-320x480-Arduino/dp/B07922JJYM) for IO with good UI/UX.
 Raspberry Pi 5 will of course be its MCU.

 Add teeny hole for positioning.